japila-books/spark-sql-internals/docs/logical-optimizations/ReorderJoin.md

 createOrderedJoin(input: Seq[(LogicalPlan, InnerLike)], conditions: Seq[Expression]): LogicalPlan
 ----

-`createOrderedJoin` takes a collection of pairs of a spark-sql-LogicalPlan.md[logical plan] and the spark-sql-joins.md#join-types[join type] with join condition expressions/Expression.md[expressions] and...FIXME
+`createOrderedJoin` takes a collection of pairs of a spark-sql-LogicalPlan.md[logical plan] and the [join type](../joins.md#join-types) with join condition expressions/Expression.md[expressions] and...FIXME

 NOTE: `createOrderedJoin` makes sure that the `input` has at least two pairs in the `input`.